Ji Kang

-Ji Kang (嵇康, 223–262), sometimes referred to as Xi Kang, courtesy name Shuye (叔夜), was a Chinese composer, essayist, philosopher, and poet of the Three Kingdoms period.
+Ji Kang (嵇康, c.224–c.263), (Note: There are multiple differing accounts on Ji Kang's death date; scholarly consensus is that he died between 262 and 264.
+Ji's biography in Book of Jin recorded that he was 40 (by East Asian reckoning) when he died.) sometimes referred to as Xi Kang, courtesy name Shuye (叔夜 (Note: "shu" means the 3rd son of the main wife; "ye" means night)), was a Chinese composer, essayist, philosopher, and poet of the Three Kingdoms period.
 He was one of the Seven Sages of the Bamboo Grove who held aloof from the dangerous politics of third-century China to devote themselves to art and refinement.

 Ji Kang is noted as an author and was also a famous composer and guqin-player.
 He was described as a handsome and tall man (approximately 1.88 metres).
+Ji Kang had a boyfriend, Ruan Ji, who was also part of the Seven Sages of the Bamboo Grove.
+Both Ji and Ruan were skilled whistlers, developing a talent in transcendental whistling.

 Life

 As a thinker, Ji Kang wrote on longevity, music theory, politics and ethics.
 Among his works were Yangsheng Lun (飬生論, Essay on Nourishing Life), Shengwu Aile Lun (聲無哀樂論, Discourse on sounds [as] lacking sorrow or joy, i.e. On the Absence of Sentiments in Music), Qin Fu (琴賦, A Composition on the Qin), and Shisi Lun (釋私論, Discourse on Individuality).
-As a musician, Ji Kang composed a number of solo pieces for the qin.
+As a musician, Ji Kang composed a number of solo pieces for the qin, including a well-known composition titled Guangling San which recounts the assassination of a king of Han.
+It was said to be inspired by a spirit visitation, and was widely acclaimed.